 Unless you’re hiking over mountains, or crossing a dangerous pass, hiking is generally a safe activity, but if you’re unprepared, taking unnecessary risks, or missing vital information, you can encounter real life-threatening danger on the trail.
 So, what are some safety tips and tricks for hiking that you can employ to stay safe backpacking outside in the great outdoors?

 10 Safety Tips and Tricks for Hiking and Backpacking

 - Bring a personal locator beacon, or a spot device, with preloaded trail maps to make navigation and communication simple.
-If you’re unable to afford one, your phone can be helpful as well with apps such as Guthook for trail guidance.
+If you’re unable to purchase a personal locator beacon, your phone can be very helpful as well with apps such as Guthook for trail guidance.